nytimes/objective-c-style-guide/README.md

 ## Conditionals

-Conditional bodies should always use braces even when a conditional body could be written without braces (i.e., it is one line only) braces should still be used.
-There are just too many [little ways](https://github.com/NYTimes/objective-c-style-guide/issues/26#issuecomment-22074256) to get burned otherwise.
-These cases include adding a second line and expecting it to be part of the if-statement - we have gotten burned by this in legacy code, in which a line was added and manually indented.
-Another, [even more dangerous occurrence](http://programmers.stackexchange.com/a/16530) may happen where the line "inside" the if-statement is commented out, and the next line is now unwittingly (and unclearly) part of the if-statement.
-These particular cases are difficult to catch because the indentation is correct, while the statement is not.
+Conditional bodies should always use braces even when a conditional body could be written without braces (i.e., it is one line only) to prevent [errors](https://github.com/NYTimes/objective-c-style-guide/issues/26#issuecomment-22074256).
+These errors include adding a second line and expecting it to be part of the if-statement.
+Another, [even more dangerous defect](http://programmers.stackexchange.com/a/16530) may happen where the line "inside" the if-statement is commented out, and the next line unwittingly becomes part of the if-statement.
 In addition, this style is more consistent with all other conditionals, and therefore more easily scannable.

 **For example:**
 ```objc